filterpaper/filterpaper.github.io/prng.md

 uint16_t: 0x            cdef
 uint8_t:  0x              ef
 ```
-Nonetheless, bitmap visual is still a fun and quick way to detect poor output.
+The absence of regularity does not imply good output but bitmap imagins is a fun and quick way to detect poor output.

 ## Empirically with PractRand
 For more serious use of PRNG output, the simple [PractRand tool](http://pracrand.sourceforge.net/) tool can be used to evaluate output quality.
 See this post for more details on [setting up PractRand tests](https://www.pcg-random.org/posts/how-to-test-with-practrand.html).

 # 32 and 64-bit PRNGs
-32 and 64-bit realm is where one can find many PRNGs—large variables has sufficient space for mathematical operations.
-They are overkill for embedded systems like QMK that rarely need big random numbers and compiled code sizes will be larger than `rand()`.
-Nonetheless, listed in this section are interesting ones that passes PractRand tests.
+Large state space of 32 and 64-bit is where one can find many PRNGs.
+They are overkill for embedded systems like QMK that rarely need big random numbers and compiled code sizes are larger than `rand()`.
+Nonetheless if you want something bespoke, listed in this section are interesting ones that passes PractRand tests.
 ## PCG32
 Melissa O'Neill published her paper and PCG (permuted congruential generator) family of codes at [www.pcg-random.org](https://www.pcg-random.org/).
 Her most robust [PCG32 code](https://www.pcg-random.org/download.html) has many versions—the following is a seeded version of 64-bit state with XORshift and random-rotation:
 ```c